-Neural crest-specific and general expression of distinct metalloprotease-disintegrins in early Xenopus laevis development
+Neural crest-specific and general expression of distinct metalloprotease-disintegrins in early Xenopus laevis development (PDF)

 Cai,Hui; Kratzschmar,Jorn; Alfandari,Dominique; Hunnicutt,Gary R.; Blobel,Carl P.